-Lorrie responded to my question with an emphatic: NO. She backed this opinion up with a phrase I’ve become very familiar with, which is “Cats aren’t like dogs that way.”
-She then proceeded to defend her position with this valid example.
-“It’s like when we take our cats to the vet.
+Lorrie responded to my question with an emphatic: NO. She backed up this opinion with a phrase I’ve become very familiar with: “Cats aren’t like dogs that way.”
+She then proceeded to defend her position with this example: “It’s like when we take our cats to the vet.
 They’re terrified, whereas a dog sticks his head out the window of a car and loves every minute of being in a car!”

 Terri was less resolute in her response.
 After all, she’s trained her cats to use posts instead of furniture and to come when called.
-But, she’s also never trained her cat to do tricks.
-As such, while she believes that cats could learn tricks, she felt “the question is will they want to oblige.
-Cats are cats, they rule.”
+But she’s also never trained her cat to do tricks.
+And so, while she believes that cats could learn tricks, she felt “the question is, will they want to oblige?
+Cats are cats; they rule.”

 But Cats Can Learn Obedience

-While taking classes with our toy poodle, I learned the essential of obedience, and eventually practiced them on our cats.
+While taking classes with our toy poodle, I learned the essentials of obedience, and eventually practiced them with our cats.
 Obedience is partially about teaching manners and routines, but it’s also about keeping pets safe.

 Marcie’s experience would back up Amy’s assessment.
 She told about accidentally training her cat to respond to the question “Do you want some treats?” by asking that question that every time she gave her cat treats.
 “Of course, she thinks it means ‘I’m going to give you treats,’ but it’s convenient she learned that because when I’m wondering where she’s gone to, the phrase serves as a recall command.”

-Obedience can be used in other ways too, as Paula illustrated by her story of taming a couple of feral kittens.
+Obedience can be used in other ways, too, as Paula illustrated with her story of taming a couple feral kittens.
 “I was holding it in my fingers but they’d get too excited and try to take a fingernail off!
-But I move the treat away when they do and wait for a few seconds until they sit down (yes like a dog) and then offer the treat again.”
+But I move the treat away when they do and wait for a few seconds until they sit down (yes, like a dog) and then offer the treat again.”